ScholarVoyager2025/echoaid/readme.md

 ## Introduction

-This is the code repository for the article `XXXXX`.
+This is the code repository for the article `EchoAid: Enhancing Livestream Shopping Accessibility for the DHH Community`.
 It includes the source code, experiment records, sample videos, and introduction videos.

 ## Supplementary Materials